Great Start Compensation Support Payments: Answers to Frequently Asked Questions (FAQs)

 Family Child Care: Family and group family child care homes licensed under Minnesota Rules, chapter 9502, and Tribally licensed family child care homes must use money received under this section for one or more of the following purposes:

-Baseline compensation is only determined for Licensed and Certified Child Care Centers.
-Licensed Family Child Care providers will NOT have baseline compensation.
+Baseline compensation only applies to licensed and certified child care centers.
+Licensed family child care providers will NOT have baseline compensation.

 The Use of Funds Annual Report is a report all providers that have accepted Great Start Compensation funds will be required to complete.
 The timeline for implementing the requirement for child care providers to report their use of the Great Start Compensation payments they receive has yet to be confirmed, but it will not be required any earlier than Spring of 2025.